xnought/rand-eca/README.md

 - [x] run the rule for x interations and visualize outputs
 - [x] convert middle bits into numbers
 - [x] function(seed, rule, width, num_bits, num_numbers) -> decimal list (potentially)
+- [ ] sampling strategy
 - [ ] seed strategy
 - [ ] visualize histogram
 - [ ] statistical tests versus uniform dist

+## Sampling Strategy

+- Given a seed radius (padding around the middle bit on both sides)
+- Given timesteps (8 for 8 bit number)
+- Given numbers to sample as $n$

+seed -> 00000000100000000 has seed radius 9 (since 9 zeros on each side of middle number) Run for 8 iterations, I take the middle column and convert to decimal binary.

 ## References